World Cup 2015: Sachin Tendulkar returns to Wankhede stadium

-Sachin Tendulkar walks on to the Wankhede turf for a World Cup TV shoot with Sourav Ganguly
+India's cricketing legend Sachin Tendulkar relives his life's best moment as he walks on to the Wankhede turf - where he lifted the 2011 title - for a World Cup TV shoot with Sourav Ganguly

 It was a rather busy day for batting icon Sachin Tendulkar, who relived his life's best moment — winning the 2011 Cricket World Cup at the Wankhede Stadium — for a television show that he and Sourav Ganguly will participate in before and during the 2015 ICC World Cup.